nlesc-nano/auto-FOX/docs/3_multimolecule.rst

 The MultiMolecule Class
 =======================

-The API of the FOX.MultiMolecule class.
+The API of the :class:`FOX.MultiMolecule` class.

 API
 ---